open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

 When in doubt, check the specific components' documentation to see the new default values.

+Starting on the [OpenTelemetry Collector Helm Chart][helm-chart] v0.47.1 and on v0.87.0 of the OpenTelemetry Collector official Docker images we updated the default configuration for all components to explicitly set the endpoints to an explicit value.

 ## What does it mean to me?

 If you are relying on the default configuration you may need to start explicitly